densedever/Atheist-FAQ-Book/general-notes.md

 Jim-chriss Charles The Bible says, "seek God with His full power".
 The problem with many of us is that, we want to experience G-d's existence without his full power(Word of God preaching to abstain from any kind of sin/sinful behavior)

 Like
  · Reply · 2y

 Conor Anstey Jim-chriss Charles I see no evidence at all from you except "my god must exist because miracles".
 Learn to debate, and examine your own arguments.
 You can't use the Bible to demonstrate the existence of a god, because it's not a reliable source.

 Like
  · Reply · 1y

 Jim-chriss Charles I didn't say that.
 Read my comments(arguments) careful.

 Like
  · Reply · 1y

 Jim-chriss Charles Conor Anstey I just said even if wonders were to be performed he won't believe unless he reads/understands the message written in the Bible.

 Like
  · Reply · 1y

 Conor Anstey Jim-chriss Charles And what makes you so sure that your particular version of mythology is correct?

 Like
  · Reply · 1y

 Jim-chriss Charles I have seen it and perhaps feel how these things work!

 Like
  · Reply · 1y

 Conor Anstey Jim-chriss Charles Prove it.

 Like
  · Reply · 1y

 Jim-chriss Charles I can't tempt the Lord my God.
 And you shouldn't too.

 Like
  · Reply · 1y · Edited

 Dylan LaCoursiere Do you know what you saw?
 Can you connect what you saw to your version of religion?
 How?

 Not tempting the Lord is the Bible's cop-out for saying a bunch of things its writers can't possibly know or prove, especially when they were people who subscribed to other superstitions, who weren't even the most advanced civilizations in the world at the time (the Chinese had them beat by a long shot), and who didn't know much of anything about the workings of the universe.
-1

 Like
  · Reply · 1y

 Jim-chriss Charles Not about wonders and miracles.
 But the power to subdue darkness and sin + how to hate it when you encounter one.
 All other stuffs are like bonus.

 Like
  · Reply · 1y · Edited

 Conor Anstey Jim-chriss Charles There is no such thing as sin, and darkness is the absence of light.
 Fear of darkness is from instinctive fear of the unknown.
 It's nothing to do with your fairy tales.
-1

 Like
  · Reply · 1y · Edited

 Jim-chriss Charles Haha don't let anything fool you.
 There is darkness everywhere unless you believe you will continue to live in simplicity.

 Like
  · Reply · 1y

 Dylan LaCoursiere When there are naturalistic explanations, preferring supernaturalistic explanations is a sign that you care more about having a worldview that makes you feel better than having a worldview that's correct and follows the evidence.
-1

 Like
  · Reply · 1y

 Dylan LaCoursiere Living in simplicity as opposed to the ideas of a religion is a sign that you don't need to put forth mental effort trying to fit reality into your view instead of conforming your view to reality.
-1

 Like
  · Reply · 1y

 Jim-chriss Charles "Until when ye simple ones will continue to live in simplicity?"

 Like
  · Reply · 1y

 Conor Anstey Jim-chriss Charles Quit throwing ad hominems at us and actually answer our points.
 You haven't presented *anything*.
 Your whole argument boils down to "god exists because I believe he does".

 Like
  · Reply · 1y

 Dylan LaCoursiere Simplicity is explaining the universe's greatest questions with "God did it" and shoving away or making excuses not to consider alternate explanations that take facts and observations into account.

 Like
  · Reply · 1y · Edited

 Jim-chriss Charles Open your eyes guys.
 Okay, time will come you'll seek God.
 I know will come and it's coming soon.

 Like
  · Reply · 1y · Edited

-\Conor Anstey Jim-chriss Charles Cop-out answer.

-    Like

-     · Reply · 1y

-Conor Anstey Actually, not an answer at all.
+Conor Anstey Jim-chriss Charles Cop-out answer.
+Actually, not an answer at all.

-    Like

-     · Reply · 1y

 Dylan LaCoursiere It's easier to answer like that and shrink back into his comfort zone than reassess his beliefs, which he believes are correct by default, no matter what we say.

 Like
  · Reply · 1y · Edited

 Jim-chriss Charles Because i believe in the Living GOD, who am i to speak of him?
 Let him speak himself in your lives.
 You shall meet him.

 Like
  · Reply · 1y

 Dylan LaCoursiere I did let him speak himself into my life for several years, as I already told you two or three times.
 He didn't show himself in any way that couldn't be mistaken for anything else.

+On a separate thread on the same post:

+Jim-chriss Charles Folks there is this old saying, "Better you believe and there is no afterlife then you DON'T and you meet the afterlife!?"

+Like
+ · Reply · 2y

+Dylan LaCoursiere Pascal's Wager is intellectually dishonest both to yourself and to God.

+That line of thinking is borne from self-preservation, and God can see that.
+That's not true belief, that's a personal safety net.

+It also ignores the fact that it's a waste basing your life on something you're not sure is true but are just banking on being true.
+Especially if this is the only life you're sure you have.

+Like
+ · Reply · 2y

+Dyllan Carignan It's also a false dichotomy.

+Like
+ · Reply · 2y

+Jim-chriss Charles Surely, i'm telling the truth.
+What if there will be an afterlife?

+Like
+ · Reply · 2y

+Dylan LaCoursiere Then there will be an afterlife.
+The nature of that and the inclusivity is up in the air until facts about it can be somehow discerned.

+Like
+ · Reply · 2y

+Jim-chriss Charles So you gonna miss it?
+Since G-d's doctrine is the one teaching about it.

+Like
+ · Reply · 2y · Edited

+Dylan LaCoursiere But it's not the only one.
+It's just the only one you personally believe is correct.